mag389/holbertonschool-machine_learning/README.md

-# Holberton Machine learning
+ Holberton Machine learning
 ![Neural Nets in action](./neural_net.png)

 Projects and concepts for Machine learning use and mastery

 ## Author
 Michael George - [linkedin](https://www.linkedin.com/in/mageorge/) [github](https://github.com/mag389)

 I am a Cornell Grad and Current Holberton student studying Machine Learning.
+Particularly interested in predictive analytics and data science.

 ## Extra Sources:
 These sources cover big topics and dpeendencies that are used in all sub folders